 Check back in the fall for information about the new Practicum Counselor

 Please note that the Counseling Center does not consider contact via e-mail as confidential communication.
 Additionally, staff members may not check e-mail with regularity or frequency, and do not access email outside of Counseling Center hours.
 You are welcome to e-mail staff members with questions about our services.
 However, be advised that your communication might not receive a timely response.
-For the most timely and confidential communication, or to schedule an appointment, please call the Counseling Center at (319) 895-4292; the Counseling Center is located in the Ebersole Building and is open from 8:00 a.m. to 4:30 p.m., Monday through Friday, with extended hours available Tuesday.
+For the most timely and confidential communication, or to schedule an appointment, please call the Counseling Center at (319) 895-4292; the Counseling Center is located in the Ebersole Building and is open from 8:00 a.m. to 4:30 p.m., Monday through Friday.